asaikali/spring-observability/config/README.md

 ### Traces Controller

-In the traces version, we add custom tag to the current span and we also configuring tracing on the JDBC source.
+In the traces version, we add a custom tag to the current span and we also configure tracing on the JDBC source.

 ```java